Policies, Terms, and Privacy

 Note that in this section, the word “endpoint” refers to Globus Connect Server endpoints, as well as shared endpoints hosted by Globus Connect Server endpoints, that are managed under Stanford’s Globus subscription.

 When you perform any operation involving an endpoint, something may be logged.
 For example, activating an endpoint (or attempting to activate an endpoint) may log details of the attempt.
 For MyProxy and MyProxy OAuth authentications, those logs will exist on the MyProxy (or MyProxy OAuth) server.
 For CILogon authentications, those logs will exist with CILogon.
 Also, for all authentication methods, Globus will have a record of the endpoint activation, because Globus holds the credentials related to the endpoint activation.

 When you perform metadata-related activities involving an endpoint (such as doing a directory listing), logs of the activity may be generated on the endpoint where the activity is taking place.

 When you perform a transfer between endpoints, it is logged in three places.
 First, Globus keeps a log of the transfer.
-The log includes the identity of the person initiating the transfer; the identity of each endpoint; the date & time that the transfer started and ended; the number of files (and amount of data) involved in the transfer; and the ultimate result of the transfer.
-Each endpoint may also log exactly which files were transferred.
+The log includes the identity of the person initiating the transfer; the identity of each endpoint; the date & time that the transfer started and ended; the number of files (and amount of data) involved in the transfer; the list of files and directories transferred; and the ultimate result of the transfer.
+Each endpoint may also log which files were transferred.